The Story Behind Sekiro: Shadows Die Twice

-My only problem with the visuals (this is of course just preference), is the lack of a motion blur setting.
+My only problem with the visuals (this is, of course, just my preference), is the lack of a motion blur setting.
 It would be nice to have the option to turn it on and off.

-Usually they had kept those things fairly generic but really put effort into it this time.
+In the past, they had kept those things fairly generic, but really put effort into it this time.
 The combat sounds are much better too.
-With swords clashing, explosions going off, and the visceral sounds of sword connecting with tissue, it all blends into a really immersive experience, where your actions feel like they hit hard.
+With swords clashing, explosions going off, and the visceral sounds of sword connecting with tissue, it all blends into a really immersive experience where your actions feel like they hit hard.

 This is where Sekiro: Shadows Die Twice really feels like it could have been a Tenchu game.
 Hidden items, large open spaces, the ability to sneak past the enemies (or fight every single one), every item having a purpose, and the addition of stealth kills makes this game stand out from the library of classics From Software has released.
 Sekiro has a prosthetic arm, which can be upgraded with various upgrades that he finds while exploring the world.
 My current favorite is the axe that can bust through enemy shields, leaving them open for an instant kill.

 That is also where the combat lies.
 Getting in for the one shot.
 Much of your combat in Sekiro: Shadows Die Twice, will be in the block stance getting ready to parry.
 The idea is to parry the enemy attack, knock them off balance, and open them up for a killing strike, and every time it is oh so satisfying.